|On this page…|

 Note: All examples in this section are based on a Windows® 32-bit platform.
 For more information about other supported platforms, refer to Overview of a Serial Port Object.

-This example connects two modems to each other via the same computer, and illustrates how you can monitor the communication status for the computer-modem connections, and for the modem-modem connection.
+This example connects two modems to each other via the same computer, and illustrates how to monitor the communication status for the computer-modem connections, and for the modem-modem connection.
 The first modem is connected to COM1, while the second modem is connected to COM2.

 s1 = serial('COM1'); s2 = serial('COM2');

 Connect to the devices — s1 and s2 are connected to the modems.
 Because the default value for the ReadAsyncMode property is continuous, data is asynchronously returned to the input buffers as soon as it is available from the modems.